• Skip to primary navigation

 Symptoms

-A list of probable reactions includes:
+A list of possible reactions includes:

 • Swelling, itching, or irritation of the mouth, lips, tongue, or throat